AndyAnand/MarsRoversSolution/README.md

 2 3 S
 MMRMML
 ```
-Will send to a rover exploring a Mars terrain 3 units long to East and 3 units long to North and initially located at 2 units (East), 3 units (North), facing South (S) the commands: Move(M), Move, Rotate Right (R), Move, Move and Rotate Left (L).
-After running the program, it will output:
+The example above will send to a rover exploring a Mars terrain 3 units long to East and 3 units long to North and initially located at 2 units (East), 3 units (North), facing South (S) the commands: Move(M), Move, Rotate Right (R), Move, Move and Rotate Left (L).
+After running the program (by executing its `.exe`), it will output:
 ```
 0 1 S
 ```